-A member who is not married at retirement but A member who is not married at retirement but death of the spouse the member was married to at the date of retirement.
+A member who is not married at retirement but A member who is not married at retirement but the date of retirement.
 The election must be completed within one year of the date of marriage.

 For period certain annuities, beneficiaries may be changed at any time.